Skip to content

 Media Processing

-It now has a structured editor under Storage and Retention -> Media Processing, so you do not need to edit JSON manually.
+Media processing is responsible for backend generation of thumbnails, image previews, and media metadata.
+It now has a structured editor under File Processing -> Media Processing, so you do not need to edit JSON manually.

 You can do these things there: